 The problem of multi-choice knapsack problem formulated in chapter 3 can be solved using heuristic algorithms [2,7], but much more interesting solution can be obtained when scenario graph has been reduced to single vertex.
-In case of such a reduction one gets single atomic service with m versions.
-Moreover if there are used data structures like AVL trees [3] as a collection of QoS values for the resulting node's m versions, the optimal solution of the complex service execution plan determination problem can be found in $O(\log m)$ time.
+In case of such reduction one gets single atomic service with m versions.
+Moreover if there are used data structures like AVL trees [3] as a collection of QoS value for resulting m versions, the optimal solution of determination of complex service execution plan problem can be found in $O(\log m)$ time.

-Depending on the optimization goal given by quality criterion Q, one can achieve different graph-fold algorithm behavior.
-According to the popular quality of service delivery approaches - best-effort approach and differentiated services approach - one can formulate such a quality criterion that desired algorithm behavior can be achieved.
+Depending on optimization goal given by quality criterion Q, one can achieve different graphfold algorithm behavior.
+According to popular quality of service delivery approaches - best-effort approach and differentiated services approach - one can formulate such quality criterion that desired algorithm behavior can be obtained.